A guide for new clients who hire a forensic handwriting expert. What to expect.

 - Handwriting experts, also known as forensic handwriting experts, are hired to analyze and determine the authenticity of handwriting or signatures on documents.

-- The cost of hiring a handwriting expert depends on the number of documents that need to be analyzed.
+- The cost of hiring a handwriting expert depends on the number of documents that need to be analyzed, the experience of the expert, and the additional costs involved in photographing originals or attending depositions or court appearances.

 - Handwriting experts are unbiased expert witnesses and are not paid based on the outcome of the case.
+Because of this, honest handwriting experts must be paid in full before rendering an opinion with no promise of back end earnings.
+Financing is not available due to possible ethical violation.

 - Prices for hiring a handwriting expert can range from $300 to $800 per hour, with some requiring a minimum number of hours in their retainer.
-Appearance in court is often $2500 per day or more for an experienced forensic document examiner.
+Appearance in court is often $3500 per day or more for an experienced forensic document examiner.

 - Factors that can affect the cost of hiring a handwriting expert include the complexity of the case, the number of documents that need to be analyzed, and the expert’s level of experience.
 It will also cost more to have that expert take photographs and inspect the original document with a microscope and other specialized equipment.

 - If you need to hire a handwriting expert, it’s important to carefully research and compare expert credentials in order to find the one that is qualified and can best convince the jury that their opinion is correct.
+If you are serious about winning your case, consider an expert who has testified over 100 times in court.
+If you don’t care about winning but are focused on saving money… You can hire a less qualified expert who might not get the correct answer.
+In the long run, hire for quality, not savings.

 Here are some other factors that can affect the cost:

 - Travel expenses: If the expert has to travel for the case, this will add to the cost.
+Most cases these days can be handled through zoom, email and scans.

-- Expert report: The expert may charge for a written report outlining their findings.
+- Expert report: The expert will charge for a written report outlining their findings.
+Some experts write a one page summary and others produce a 200 page report with detailed graphics.

-- Length of trial: The longer the trial, the more the expert will charge.
+- Length of trial: The longer the trial, the more the expert will charge if he has to be on hold or appear in court multiple days.

 - Expert fees: Some experts charge an hourly rate, while others charge a flat fee for their services.

 It’s important to discuss the cost with the expert before hiring them to ensure you are on the same page.
-Remember, the cost of hiring a forensic handwriting expert may be worth it in the long run if their testimony helps win your case.
+Remember, the cost of hiring the best available forensic handwriting expert will be worth it in the long run if their testimony and / or written report helps win your case.
+Many cases settle without the expense of a court trial.
+If your expert’s reputation is strong enough… other experts will refuse to testify against him.

 Bart Baggett is a well-known forensic handwriting expert with over 25 years of experience.
-He has testified in numerous cases and his expertise has been recognized in courts nationwide.
-In one case, Baggett was able to prove that a will was a forgery, leading to the conviction of the defendant.
+He has testified in hundreds of cases and his expertise has been recognized in courts nationwide.
+In one case, Baggett was able to prove that a will was a forgery, leading to the conviction of the defendant in a criminal case.
 In another case, he was able to identify the true writer of a threatening letter, ultimately helping to solve the case.
+With over 1500 cases under his belt,

 Baggett was hired in 2015 to appear in a civil trial in Los Angeles.
 Here is what he said about what happened while waiting in the hall for his name to be called to take the stand.